 We have now to deal with a secularized generation for which material existence is everything and spiritual life is nothing.
 It is a generation for which all that is symbolic becomes ever more incomprehensible.
 It is a generation which no longer lives in a viable society, but in an institutionalized world where state, administrative, and industrial apparatuses raise themselves in front of the human person like an enormous pyramid.
 It is a generation which is in the process of eliminating from its consciousness the notion of the family….It is now an affair of a generation which, in its ensemble, is incapable of discerning truth from lies, the true from the false, the good from the bad.
 The time of harvest is come for the Kingdom of Man.

-Lindbom’s book, published in translation in 1983 by the Mercer University Press, is the only one of the several I have named that remains in print.
+Lindbom’s book The Tares and the Good Grain, published in translation in 1983 by the Mercer University Press, is the only one of the several I have named that remains in print.
 Modernity, or the Flight, has means to silence its adversaries.

 Yet somehow—by special providence, it has seemed at times—Modern Age has survived for thirty years and has done something to rear up a Remnant who do not submit in mind and conscience to the spirit of the age and who even have begun, just perceptibly, to alter the American climate of opinion.